codeship/screencast-storyboards/storyboards/node-github-modulus.md

 We need to fill in our Modulus API token and project name.
-To generate an API token, we need to install the Modulus command line tool first.
+To generate an API token, let's install the Modulus command line tool first.
-[run `npm install -g modulus`]
+[run `sudo npm install -g modulus`]

 ![Install modulus CLI][screenshot-install-tool]

-I sign in with my GitHub account.
+I sign in to Modulus with my GitHub account.

 ![Sign in to modulus CLI][screenshot-sign-in-to-deployment]